Radical right (United States): Father Coughlin

+Smaller fringe groups

 The Black Legion, which had a peak membership of 40,000 was formed by former Klansmen and operated in Indiana, Ohio and Michigan.
 Unlike the Klan, its members dressed in black and its organizational hierarchy was based on the organizational hierarchy of the military, not on the organizational hierarchy of fraternal organizations.
 Its members swore an oath to keep "the secrets of the order to support God, the United States Constitution, and the Black Legion in its holy war against Catholics, Jews, Communists, Negroes, and aliens".
 The organization went into decline after more than fifty members were convicted of various crimes in support of the organization.
 The typical member was from a small farm in the South, lacked a high school graduation diploma, was married with children and worked in unskilled labor.

 Gerald B. Winrod, a fundamentalist Christian minister who founded the Defenders of the Christian Faith revived the Illuminati conspiracy theory that was originally introduced into the United States in 1798.
 He claimed that the French and Russian Revolutions were both directed by the Illuminati and he also claimed that the Protocols of the Elders of Zion was an accurate expose of a Jewish conspiracy.
 He believed that the Jews, the Catholics, the communists and the bankers were all working together and plotting to destroy American Protestantism.
 Although Winrod's appeal was mainly limited to rural, poor, uneducated fundamentalist Christians, his magazine The Defender reached a peak circulation of 100,000 in the late 1930s.

 William Dudley Pelley's Silver Shirts movement was overtly modelled on European fascism and introduced a populist statist plan for economic organization.
 The United States would be reorganized as a corporation, with individuals paid according to their contributions, although African Americans, aboriginals and aliens would be treated as wards of the state and therefore hold a lower status.
 The organization blamed the Jews for the depression, communism, and the spread of immorality, but it openly accepted Catholics as members.
 Its membership was largely uneducated, poor and elderly, with a high proportion of neurotics, and it also had a large female membership.
 Its main base of support was in small communities in the Midwest and on the West Coast, and it had almost no presence in the Southern States.